barseghyanartur/django-fobi/src/fobi/contrib/apps/drf_integration/README.rst

 Limitations
 -----------
-Due to limits of the API interface, certain fields are not available yet (presentational fields).
+Certain fields are not available yet (relational fields).